 All training sessions deploy a wide range of teaching methods, including group discussion, practical workshops, lectures and presentations.
 You will be an active participant and driver in your own professional development.

-As a School Direct trainee, in addition to teaching placements, you will receive 18 days school-based learning within the six schools in our alliance.
+As a School Direct trainee, in addition to teaching placements, you will receive on average 18 days school-based learning within the six schools in our alliance.
 In these sessions, you will be taught, coached and mentored by experienced, highly-effective practising teachers.

 The written assignments will allow you to gain a maximum of 60 Master’s-level credits, and guidance and support to complete these assignments will be available from your University tutor

 Your university-based learning will take place at The University of Manchester’s Oxford Road campus, adjacent to Manchester’s city centre.
 Your school-based learning will take place at: Hursthead Juniors/Infants, Handforth Grange, Bradshaw Hall, Oak Tree and Heald Place.
 All locations are accessible by road or by an extensive network of public transport including trains, trams and buses.